1994 Pacific hurricane season: Tropical Storm Nona

 Tropical Depression Three-C formed on October 21 in the Central Pacific basin.
 It traveled westward for about 4 days before strengthening to Tropical Storm Nona on October 25.
 The name "Nona" is Hawaiian for the Latin name spelled the same way.
-Nona immediately weakened back into a tropical depression.
+Within six hours of reaching tropical storm status, Nona weakened back into a tropical depression.
 Upper-level westerlies from a nearby trough destroyed the depression on October 26.
-No deaths or damage were reported.
-Nona was a tropical storm for six hours, the minimum possible time.

 Other systems

 On August 14, an area of convection organized enough to be considered a tropical depression.
 It was steered by John's circulation, and it was never expected to strengthen much because it was close to cool waters.
 The cyclone drifted north, then northeast, north again, northwest, and then west.
 The National Hurricane Center declared the depression dissipated on August 15.
-The depression had no effects anywhere.

-According to the Joint Typhoon Warning Center and Japan Meteorological Agency, on October 21, a tropical depression formed west of the International Date Line, and soon exited CPHC's area of responsibility. the system subsequently became Tropical Storm Yuri.
+According to the Joint Typhoon Warning Center and Japan Meteorological Agency, on October 21, a tropical depression formed west of the International Date Line, and soon exited CPHC's area of responsibility.
+The system subsequently became Tropical Storm Yuri.